Griffin (The Invisible Man): In the novel

 Kemp rallies the people of Port Burdock, who find and overcome Griffin when he attempts a one-man siege on Kemp's house.
 Griffin is surrounded and savagely beaten by navvies.
 His last words are "Mercy!
 Mercy!", prompting Kemp to call off the mob and administer first aid, though it is too late.
 Griffin dies, becoming visible again, revealing a brutally battered corpse.
+A police officer asks for a blanket to cover Griffin's face.